Lantau Island: Water transport

 Tourists can get to Lantau using ferry services provided by Sun Ferry.
 This ferry service is available between Mui Wo and Central with a transportation time of about 30 to 50 minutes, depending on the vessel.
 A 24-hour ferry service operated by HKR International Limited connects Pier 3 in Central to Discovery Bay with a transportation time of 25 minutes.

 There are also several smaller inter-island ferry services linking neighbouring islands and the mainland.
 These ferries, known locally as kai-tos (pronounced Guy-doe) provide scheduled services.
 These include Nim Shue Wan; adjacent to Discovery Bay, and Peng Chau Island with a stopover at the Trappist Haven Monastery on Lantau, Nim Shue Wan and Mui Wo on Lantau.
 Other Kai-To and ferry services link Peng Chau, Mui Wo Lantau, Chi Ma Wan Lantau, and Cheung Chau Island, and another links Tuen Mun, Tung Chung, Sha Lo Wan, and Tai O.

 Travel between islands is also possible by walla walla, a traditional water taxi, typically from nearby Cheung Chau Island.

 Road transport

 Residents and tourists can travel within Lantau Island either by taxi or bus.
-The New Lantao Bus provides major bus services within the island, where one can get to Tai O and Po Lin Monastery from Mui Wo pier.
+The New Lantao Bus provides major bus services within the island, where one can get to Tai O and Po Lin Monastery from Mui Wo.
 Some of the roads and bridges were built in the 1990s, whilst the new airport was being built.